otaviotedesco/otaviotedesco/README.md

 ## Hello! 👋 Welcome to my Github profile!
-### My name is Otávio Rizzatti Tedesco, but you can call me OT.
+### My name is Otávio!
 I'm a second period student of Analisys and system development at IFRS.